Wooden Beds and Natural Filled Mattresses

 The ‘Victorian’ style shop front was built in our workshops by our own craftsmen.
 It was destroyed in a fire some years later.

 It was around that time that we decided to make mattresses.
-The small, local craft makers who had supplied us were fast disappearing in favour of larger, high volume manufacturers outside of London.
+The local craft workshops which had supplied us were fast disappearing in favour of large, high volume manufacturers located outside of London.

 We took on extra staff and continued to provide the same traditional, handmade mattresses which remain virtually unchanged to this day.

 After three years of working from a basement we acquired and restored a run down listed building in Clerkenwell which was our first showroom.

 We made just one bed - the ever popular ‘Custom’.
 So to help pay the rent we opened a surprisingly popular vegetarian café at the rear.

 As the cafe grew and the bed range increased we were obliged to move the showroom to Camden Lock. (below)

 Our café continued for twelve years before eventually reverting back to a showroom for a further six.

 Traditional, time proven methods ensure that our wooden beds and natural filled mattresses